edezekiel/gatsby-netlify-blog/src/pages/posts/2020-02-28-Project-Palomar.md

 ### Spring Profiles

 Spring Profiles let you set configuration options for different environments.
-For example, it let's you use an in-memory database for testing and an actual database in production.
+For example, it lets you use an in-memory database for testing and an actual database in production.
 Spring Profiles can be set using files in the "resources" folder.

 Newly initialized spring boot apps have a "resources" folder with an "application.properties" file.
 Properties files are mainly used for Java related technologies to store configuration settings.